 To read more about the benefits of raw foods click here, and to learn how to make it click here.
 Also, to further educate yourself on feline biology, and study cat's natural environment, and why cats are an obligate carnivores, see this article.

 Introducing 2 Cats to each other

-Before bringing your new furball home, outfit your home with all the supplies you could possibly need.
-This means water and food bowls, litter box and litter, scratching post, a cat bed, some cat toys, and most importantly screens on your windows.
+Before bringing your new fur-child home, outfit your home with all the supplies you could possibly need.
+This means water and food bowls, litter box and litter, scratching post, cat beds, some interactive cat toys, and most importantly, screens on your windows.
 Good idea is also to brush up on ways of keeping your cat stress-free and happy.
 Here is a good article on the topic.

 To learn more about what your cat is telling you, as well as to pick up a few tricks in order to make your cat more comfortable, click here.
 And to read about the importance of regular vet visits, see here.

 Introducing a Cat to a Child